 “Speaking from my personal experience, when you start your very first test automation project you begin by writing your own tools, and only later on understand that by using existing frameworks you could’ve saved a lot of time and effort.
 Re-inventing the wheel is typically much harder than relying on a working one, which is usually more stable, providing extended functionality “out of the box” and reducing the maintenance efforts.

 When selecting our tools we looked for these features:

 - WEB driver that supports multiple browsers

 - Well debugged and stable

 - Cross platform with support for multiple programming languages

 Most of our tests are written in Java and are based on Selenium.
 We use the TestNG framework for executing the tests and producing reports for later analysis, as for visual testing, we use Aplitools.
-Finally, we use Jenkins to support E2E continuous integration process.”
+Finally, we use Jenkins CI server to support E2E continuous integration process.”

 What were the goals behind implementing automation testing in your organization?